 The City of Anna and its EDC/CDC consider candidates for economic development incentives on a case-by-case basis.
-The key criteria are: amount of capital investment, type of project, number of permanent jobs, wage levels, and added tax value.
+The key criteria are the amount of capital investment, type of project, number of permanent jobs, wage levels, and added tax value.
 Those receiving incentives are required to enter into a performance agreement.

 - Chapter 380 Agreements – The City may enter into various agreements under Chapter 380 of the Texas Local Government Code to stimulate economic development.

-- Grants – The City, EDC or CDC may provide a tax grant in an effort to encourage new investment and reinvestment in the city and/or provide a foundation which business may locate and expand their operations.
+- Grants – The City, EDC, or CDC may provide a tax grant in an effort to encourage new investment and reinvestment in the city and/or provide a foundation on which businesses may locate and expand their operations.
 The amount and duration of the grant may vary based on a determination by the City Council and/or the EDC or CDC Board.
-The City is currently reviewing applications for its COVID-19 Recovery Grant Program.

 - Fee Reductions / Waivers or Infrastructure Assistance – The City may reduce or waive fees or assist with infrastructure in order to spur development.